The rivers and the fly fishing>>

 All Nova Scotia waters are open to the general public, with no private water.
-As well, fishing guides are not mandatory, however, you can certainly increase you chances of success by hiring an experienced guide and being on the river with someone who possesses intimate knowledge of the river and the fish!
+As well, fishing guides are not mandatory.

 All scheduled Atlantic Salmon rivers in the province of Nova Scotia require a salmon license to fish.

-The cost for a one day non-resident Salmon license is $30.00.
+The cost for a one day non-resident Salmon fishing license is $30.00.

 Since the Cheticamp River is within the National Park, a Park salmon license is required to fish the river at a cost of approximately $36 for the season, resident or non-resident.
-You do not need a provincial salmon license to fish the Cheticamp River.
+You do not need a Nova Scotia salmon license to fish the Cheticamp River.